§ 4-13-1.3. Rabies control board.

-(d) Members of the board shall be removable by the governor pursuant to § 36-1-7 of the general laws and for cause only.
+(d) Members of the board shall be removable by the governor pursuant to § 36-1-7 and for cause only.
 Removal solely for partisan or personal reasons unrelated to capacity or fitness for the office shall be unlawful.

-(e) The board may elect from among its members such other officers as they deem necessary.
+(e) The board may elect from among its members such other officers as it deems necessary.